maltaisn/icondialoglib/README.md

 # Icon picker dialog
-A fully customizable icon picker dialog that provides easy access to quality icons without having to include them individually in your probject.
-Icons are bundled in icon packs which are distributed as separate artifacts.
+A fully customizable icon picker dialog that provides easy access to quality icons without having to include them individually in your project.
+Icons are bundled in icon packs, which are distributed as separate artifacts.
 Icon packs are defined by XML, each icon consisting of an ID, a SVG path, a viewport size, a category and a list of tags for searching.